 “Sorry.”
 He held the door wide open.

 Sia’s pencil heels clicked ominously on the marble floor as she swished past him.

 Lalit stared after her.
 Something wasn’t quite right.
-Why had Sia sought him out after so many years, he wondered.
+Why had Sia sought him out after so many years?
 Frowning, he followed her in.

 “It’s been a long time.”
 He waved her to a seat.
 “Twenty years right?”

 “Nineteen years.”
 Her voice was crisp and curt.

 “What would you like to have?” he asked automatically.

 “Nothing, thanks.
 I haven’t come here to renew our acquaintance.”